kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 3. In the **Microsoft 365 admin center**, select **Teams & groups** in the navigation pane, and then select **Active teams & groups**.

 4. In the **Active teams and groups** window, the **Teams & Microsoft 365 gropus** tab is displayed by default.
 Select the **Security groups** tab.
 Verify the **Print Operators** group does NOT appear in the list of security groups.
-As mentioned previously, built-in security groups such as the **Print Operators** group are not synced from the on-premises AD to Azure AD, even when you add members to the group as you did in the earlier task.
+As mentioned previously, built-in security groups such as the **Print Operators** group are not synced from the on-premises AD to Microsoft Entra ID, even when you add members to the group as you did in the earlier task.

 5. Verify the **Manufacturing** group appears.
 This group appears as a mail-enabled security group rather than a standard security group because you added an email address (**manufacturing@adatum.com**) to the on-premises group in the prior task.